 Benefits of Music Lessons

 Just like practicing a sport or excelling at school, taking music lessons provides short and long-term benefits.
-A few of the benefits of music include, but not limited to are, patience & discipline, an increase in self-esteem, enhanced creativity, responsibility, and, of course, pure joy.
+A few of the music benefits include, but not limited to are, patience & discipline, an increase in self-esteem, enhanced creativity, responsibility, and, of course, pure joy.

 Everyone should have some form of patience and discipline, and without a doubt, it varies from person to person.
 It’s better, in the long run, to learn this as a child because as children grow up they will already be used to it rather than having to change and adjust to dealing with certain situations.
 When practicing music it takes time to master an instrument and even a single musical piece.
 It won’t happen overnight, and the constant practicing, improving, and lessons all help in this process.
 But it’s also this process that best teaches patience and discipline.
 Because it’s about understanding that with time, perfection will come, and learning to discipline yourself also plays a big role in the success that will come in the future.